-Assistant General Counsel - Regulatory oversees legal and regulatory functions, including tariff amendments, state and federal regulatory matters, and litigation.
-The lawyers in this area work closely with policy development teams to create market, transmission and operations services, energy products and features that conform to existing tariffs, and work in parallel with other legal and business units as well as stakeholders to draft and file tariff additions and modifications.
+Counsel - Regulatory oversees legal and regulatory functions, including tariff amendments, state and federal regulatory matters, and litigation.
+The lawyers in this area work closely with policy development teams to create market, transmission energy products and features that conform to existing tariffs, and work in parallel with other legal and business units as well as stakeholders to draft and file tariff additions and modifications.